Type of publication

 Now, if you had asked me some years ago about The Diviners, I would have offered a far different assessment.
 I might have rhapsodized about how much I loved Margaret Laurence's work.
 I night have gone on about her honestly drawn characters and her understated writing style with its emotional undertow.
 I might have derided a certain Canadian critic who recently put down Laurence's revered work as not being world-class.

 But I've re-read The Diviners.
 In the time between readings, I've been exposed to many of the best works of world literature.
 And with my better-trained eyes I see The Diviners is not in that class of good.
 There's a certain flatness to it, a refusal to go for the big, difficult questions.
 It prefers to settle for the easier, more comforting conclusions about how story and mythology determine our place in the world.
 (A lot of CanLit does this, come to think of it.
 Why is that?)

-We want the last major work of the the beloved Margaret Laurence to be a masterpiece and it is good.
+We want the last major work of the beloved Margaret Laurence to be a masterpiece and it is very good.
 But not the great universal work of world-lit we'd hoped for.

 A Canadian classic perhaps.
 We'll have to settle for that.